Takahiro-Maruki/Package-GFE/README.md

 ./Make_InFile $(< In_MIF.txt)

 III.
-To make the input file for the genotype-frequency estimator, combine the reference file (made in step 1) and individual files (made in step 2) together using the UNIX command paste:
+To make the input file for the genotype-frequency estimator, combine the reference file (made in step I) and individual files (made in step II) together using the UNIX command paste:

 paste reference_file_name In_GFE_*.txt > In_GFE.txt